 File Transfer That Actually Works in China

 WeTransfer is blocked.
 Google Drive is blocked.
 Dropbox is blocked.
-Sinosend routes through Hong Kong - and soon stores data directly inside China.
+Sinosend clears the firewall.
+Send securely with the option to store your files directly in Hong Kong or Shanghai.

 The problem with sending files to China